Valax321/Brewery/README.md

 Brewery is written in C# using .NET 6, and should be able to run on Windows, macOS and Linux.

+To learn how to use Brewery, check out the [GitHub Wiki](https://github.com/Valax321/Brewery/wiki).

 ## Features

 Brewery is still in the early stages of development but is being used/actively developed for a project I am working on.